Black Friday special: save 40% off Paired Premium! Claim offer

 If you’re feeling disconnected from your partner, it’s important to not retreat into yourself or into the arms of another, rather than deal with the issue head-on.

-"The temptation to go somewhere where you feel connected is high during moments of disconnection,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+"The temptation to go somewhere where you feel connected is high during moments of disconnection,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Working on stabilizing yourself around the painful feeling of disconnection can help ensure that the places you go for comfort are healthy.”